 As a US citizen living outside the US, one has to take US and local tax and reporting consequences into account when planning your investment strategy, and what type of investment vehicles to focus on.
-Here are five key points about expat investing that you should be aware of.
+Here are five key points about expat investing that you may want to be aware of.

 Before we begin, please bear in mind that Uncle Sam insists that US citizens file a US tax return, irrespective of domicile.
 And even if you live in a tax haven such as Israel, you will still pay the higher of the local or the US tax rates on passive investments.
 While this blog provides general guidance, nothing may be interpreted as advice specific to any one individual.
 For tax or financial advice, consult an advisor.